Mathématique: Chapter 45

 He tried to put together no narratives, but—

-Narratives came together anyway, organizing themselves out of the dark places in his thoughts.
+Narratives came together anyway, organizing themselves from the dark places in his thoughts.

-And, try though he might, he couldn’t assemble a story that didn’t involve his genius neighbor, who’d been on the wrong end of an Ancient city for weeks now, throwing himself out of Colonel David Telford’s moving car.
+And, try though he might, he couldn’t assemble a story that didn’t involve his genius neighbor, who’d been on the wrong end of Ancient tech for weeks now, throwing himself from Colonel David Telford’s moving car.
 He could picture it perfectly.
-The quick snap of Rush’s wrist in the darkness, the click of a releasing door—
+The snap of Rush’s wrist in the darkness, the snick of a releasing door—

-“Damn it, hotshot,” Young whispered, looking up, as if he could see into low earth orbit.
+“Damn it, hotshot.”
+Young looked up, as though he could see into low Earth orbit.

 The good thing about Telford—